Rookout/docs/docs/dotnet-setup.md

 The following languages are officially supported: C#.

-If the environment you are trying to debug is not mentioned in the list above, be sure to let us know: support@rookout.com .
+If the environment you are trying to debug is not mentioned in the list above, be sure to let us know: {@inject: supportEmail}

 ## Dependencies